-Star Wars Fun for the musically inclined
+Boomwhacker Lightsaber Duels and Star Wars Fun For the Musically inclined

-Preschool Prodigies is a series of colorful music lessons!
-With Mr. Rob as your guide, you and your kids will be singing, hand-signing and playing some of your favorite songs in no time!
+Plus, with Mr. Rob as your guide, you and your kids will be singing, hand-signing and playing some of your favorite songs in no time!

 Check out the original “Boomwhacker Lightsaber Duel” Blog Post and Lesson Plan Below